A Detailed and Actionable Breakdown of the Benefits of FinTech

 The FinTech sector is projected to be worth $25.6 trillion in 2022.
 One factor at the forefront of this impressive valuation is the level of disruptive innovations being introduced to the industry.
 The area of technology where FinTech is currently championing innovation include payment services, wealth management, banking, and more.
 Bitcoin and other cryptocurrencies, which are major discussion points in the finance world, are also a part of their innovative invention.

-Through tools like Artificial Intelligence, blockchain technology, and Big Data, FinTech software engineers can apply top-notch innovation to develop more disruptive solutions.
+Through tools like Artificial Intelligence, blockchain technology, and Big Data, FinTech software engineers can apply top-notch innovation to develop more disruptive solutions and create valuable ideas for fintech startups.

 Investors with a penchant for investing in a highly disruptive product will undoubtedly have a field day sorting through a gamut of sophisticated solutions in FinTech.